GoBubbleDev/GoBubbleDev.github.io/source/_posts/freedom2hear-product-overview.md

 ### How-tos

-#### How can I connect my Instagram account?
+#### How do I connect my Instagram account?

 Pre-requisite:

 1. You need an Instagram Creator or Business account.
-2. Your Instagram account must be connected to a public Facebook Page.
-[How to create a Facebook page(WIP)](https://google.com)
+2. You must have a Facebook page.
+[How to create a Facebook page](https://www.facebook.com/business/help/1199464373557428?id=418112142508425)
+3. Your Facebook Page should be connected to your Instagram account.
+[How to connect an Instagram account to a Facebook Page](https://blog.gobubble.tech/wip)

 #### How do I invite someone to my organization?